COMP1005/COMP1005.github.io/episodes/prac10.md

 Download surveys.csv from the unit website into the Prac10 directory.
 This file is from the Data Carpentry tutorial, which is highly recommended - http://www.datacarpentry.org/python-ecology-lesson/ .

-Start jupyter again from the Prac08 directory.
-Create a new notebook called "pandasurvey".
+Start jupyter again from the Prac10 directory.
+Create a new notebook called "surveys".
  Go through the slides from the lecture and run all the commands in your notebook.
 Check that your results match those in the lecture slides.